 - Create a room-specific plan.
 Think in terms of individual rooms vs. whole house.
 Starting small can make it easier to find items that fit a particular purpose or design theme that you have in mind.

 - Use what you have.
 Your own home can be a potential treasure trove when it comes to creative reuse.
 Look for objects that can be transformed to meet new uses.
 Keep an eye out for items that are updatable with new upholstery or a fresh coat of paint.
 Products like chalk-style paint can make this easy, fun, and rewarding!

 - Organize a swap.
 Consider having a décor swap with friends.
 It’s an easy and inexpensive way to refresh your surroundings while clearing out stuff you’re ready to part with!

 - Don’t trash it — rehome it!
 Don’t assume an item is worthless and not worth saving — you may find that other people actually value or are even seeking your items!
 Look for ways to sell, donate, or giveaway items that you no longer love.
 And if you put something at the curb, protect it from rain so that it doesn’t get ruined before its new owner finds it.
 See resources below for some options.

 - Hennepin County’s Choose to Reuse website is a great resource for finding items, as well as reuse-related events.

-- Green home remodel: Salvage and reuse — guide with information about how to rethink remodeling.
+- Residential remodeling guide — Information about how to rethink remodeling.

 - ReUSE MN — an organization dedicated to educating people on the benefits of reuse, has created a website that allows you to quickly search for specific used items.
 Check out their Pinterest and Facebook pages.

 - National Association of Productivity & Professional Organizers – MN Chapter — Find an organizer who can help you make better use of what you have or help you find donation options.